dyrapy/dyrapy/README.md

 *dyrapy* is a Python example for data science built on top of pandas.

-The project was started in 2020 after a Tchê Linux presentation about Python, Data Science, and Open Data.
+The project was started in 2020 after a [Tchelinux presentation](https://youtu.be/188KGbUR_28) about Python, Data Science, and Open Data.